 This hike has a heavier and lighter version.
 You can use the cable car for part of the trail, or you can go ahead and climb it yourself.

-The hike to the summit of Graukogel, standing at 2,492 m (8,176 ft), can be quite an experience, demanding your full effort, but it can also be a leisurely hike, depending on whether you do the entire journey on foot.
+The hike to the summit of Graukogel, standing at 2,492 m (8,176 ft), can be quite an experience OR a leisurely hike, depending on whether you do the entire journey on foot or jump on the cable car.
+I vote cable car!

-Now, here's a valuable tip: I recommend taking the cable car up and then starting the ascent on foot from 1,950 m (6,398 ft).
+I recommend taking the cable car up and then starting the ascent on foot from 1,950 m (6,398 ft).
 It's much better because once you get off the cable car, the path practically turns into stairs, which is much easier on your knees than traversing through the mud in the forest.
-As you might suspect, I tried walking on foot from Bad Gastein to advise you definitely not to.

-Here's good news for you if you're a blueberry lover, and/or go by the name of Scrooge: Along the way up the mountain, you can collect millions of them, so you can basically skip lunch.
+Also, good news for you if you're a blueberry lover!
+Along the way up the mountain, you can collect millions of them, so you can basically skip lunch.

 Map of the hike from Bad Gastein to Graukogel.
 See route details on Alltrails